magcil/audio-adversarial-attacks/README.md

 ### 2.5 Inspecting the adversarial example

-To hear the generated example you can `soundfile` to store the wav file:
+To hear the generated example you can use `soundfile` to store the wav file:

 ```python
 import soundfile as sf